DualSPHysics/DualSPHysics/doc/help/README.txt

 FloatingInfo4_Help.out		Includes the HELP about the execution parameters of the FloatingInfo code

-MeasureBoxes4_Help.out		Includes the HELP about the execution parameters of the MeasureBoxes code
+FlowTool4_Help.out          Includes the HELP about the execution parameters of the FlowTool code